wai12/bravo-kernel.github.io/source/_posts/2016-06-18-various-solutions-for-solving-the-elm-guide-age-exercise.md

 ## Solution 1.

-Mimicing earlier instructions in the Guide this is probably the first solution users will come up with:
+Mimicking earlier instructions in the Guide this is probably the first solution users will come up with:

 - adding a new record field `age` with type `Int` to the Model